Guy Martin: 2015 Southern 100

 Martin arrived back on the Isle of Man in July in order to compete in the Southern 100 Races which were celebrating their Diamond Jubilee.
-Poor weather initially hampered the racing programme with the Corlett's Trophies 1000/600cc race red flagged in wet conditions.
+Poor weather initially hampered the racing programme with the Corlett's Trophies 1000/600 cc race red flagged in wet conditions.
 The race was re-run two days later, with Dan Kneen taking the lead for the opening two laps.
 However, Martin edged him out, taking the lead on lap 3 and thereafter dicing for the lead with Kneen and Michael Dunlop.
 Leading at Stadium Corner on the final circuit, Martin looked favourite to take the honours.
 However, getting maximum drive out of the final corner, Dunlop snatched victory at the line by 0.087 seconds.

 Martin then began to take hold of the meeting.
 On board his BMW S1000RR Martin took to the grid for the finale to the event, the Southern 100 Solo Championship.

 Pushed hard during the 9-lap race by Dan Kneen, Martin led the pack by the end of the opening lap and continued to hold station at the end of lap 2.
 Lap 3 saw Martin maintain his lead, however Dunlop low sided at Ballabeg Hairpin putting him out of the race.
 The ensuing melee enabled Martin and Kneen to break free from the chasing pack and their two-way battle ensued into the following lap.
 As the race went into the final two laps, the rear echelon of the field started to have an effect on the front running riders, with Kneen being held up in an overtaking manoeuvre at Iron Gate.
 This enabled Martin to stay clear on the final circuit taking the Southern 100 title for the third year in succession.

 Following his victory, Guy Martin joined the late Joey Dunlop as the only riders to have won the Southern 100 Solo Championship Race for three years in succession.

 2015 Ulster GP crash

 Martin crashed at high speed when leading the 2015 Dundrod 150 Superbike race (part of the Ulster GP) in August.
 On the final lap, being pursued by Bruce Anstey, he left the course at Ireland's Corner, fracturing thoracic vertebrae, his sternum and a number of ribs and his throttle hand, requiring steel rods to be inserted into his back and a pin in his hand.
 He signed himself out of hospital four days later.

-Having no memory of the incident, being shown footage of the crash for the first time (as depicted on Guy Martin's Wall of Death: Live) confirmed his suspicion that he had been pushing hard for a perfect corner, due to the pressure from Anstey.
-He stated that while he had accidents that looked worse, this was the one that caused the most damage.
-The programme also detailed his recovery period at home, revealing his ice bath treatments in an outdoor pool to relieve the pain, which was affecting his sleep.